devj3ns/fleasy/README.md

 </p>

-This package helps create Flutter apps easier by providing **useful and easy to use extensions, helper classes and widgets**.
+Fleasy helps create Flutter apps easier by providing **useful and easy to use extensions, helper classes and widgets**.

 The goal is that by using this package you have to write less (repeating) and more clean and readable code.